benaziziasmae/Cryptocurrencies/README.md

 This classification report could be used by an investment bank to propose a new cryptocurrency investment portfolio to its clients.
 We use the following methods for the analysis:

-- preprocessing the database,
+- Preprocessing the database,
-- reducing the data dimension using Principal Component Analysis,
+- Reducing the data dimension using Principal Component Analysis,
-- clustering cryptocurrencies using K-Means,
+- Clustering cryptocurrencies using K-Means,
-- visualizing classification results with 2D and 3D scatter plots.
+- Visualizing classification results with 2D and 3D scatter plots.

 ## Resources